TALK TO SALES

 CDHPs come in wide variations but typically include a pre-tax health fund.
 The main difference between the different types of health funds is whether the employer or employee funds them.

-However, they all focus on encouraging employees to take a more active role in choosing their healthcare and network providers, which is especially important for sicker patients with a chronic illness.
+However, they all emphasize encouraging employees to take a more active role in choosing their healthcare and network of providers, which is especially important for sicker patients with chronic conditions.

 The three main types of pre-tax health funds associated with consumer-driven plans include:

-• Health savings account (HSA): An HSA is an employee-owned, tax-advantaged account set up to pay for healthcare expenses with a qualifying high-deductible health plan (HDHP).
+- Health savings account (HSA): An HSA is a tax-advantaged employee-owned account set up to pay for healthcare expenses with a qualifying HDHP.
+Employers and employees can contribute to an HSA up to an annual maximum limit.

-• Health reimbursement arrangement (HRA): Often confused as a health reimbursement account, an HRA is a tax-advantaged health benefit that allows you to reimburse your employees for their medical costs.
-Employee contributions aren’t permitted with HRAs.
+- Integrated health reimbursement arrangement (HRA): Often confused as a health reimbursement account, an HRA is a tax-advantaged health benefit that allows you to reimburse your active employees for their medical costs.
+Employees can’t contribute to an HRA—only employers can make pre-tax contributions.

-• Flexible spending account (FSA): An FSA is an employer-owned tax-advantaged account that provides your employees with a set amount of funds to use during the year and can be paired with any type of health insurance plan.
+- Flexible spending account (FSA): An FSA is an employer-owned tax-advantaged account that provides employees with a set amount of funds to use during the year and can pair with any type of health insurance plan.

-The most customizable of these three options is the HRA.
+The most customizable of these three consumer-driven healthcare options is the HRA.
 HRAs level the employee benefits playing field for small employers by allowing them to control healthcare spending.
+However, none of these options allow you to reimburse employees for their share of insurance premiums.

 Qualified small employer HRA (QSEHRA)

-A qualified small employer HRA (QSEHRA) is for employers with less than 50 active employees that don’t offer group health insurance, making it a pure-defined contribution health plan.
+A qualified small employer HRA (QSEHRA) is a flexible benefit for employers with fewer than 50 full-time equivalent employees (FTEs) who don’t offer group health insurance, making it a pure-defined contribution health plan.

-With a QSEHRA, you set an allowance up to the annual contribution limits and provide tax-free reimbursement for your employees’ qualified medical expenses, such as individual health insurance premiums, preventive care, prescription drugs, and more.
+With a QSEHRA, you set an allowance up to the maximum annual contribution limits and provide tax-free reimbursement for your employees’ qualified medical expenses, such as individual health insurance premiums, preventive services, prescription drugs, doctor visits, and more.

 Individual coverage HRA (ICHRA)